 The AON3D machines use custom firmware.
 Ultimaker Cura uses several G-code and M-code commands that are not supported on the AON3D firmware.
 The user will be alerted on the Graphical User Interface (GUI)/web browser when one of these commands is encountered, and the command is ignored.
 Generally, these commands are not necessary and ignoring them has no negative consequence, however AON3D cannot guarantee this is always the case.

 Known unsupported M-code commands used by Ultimaker Cura:

-Most settings can be manually transferred between Simplify3D® and Ultimaker Cura, although many have different names.
+Most settings can be manually transferred between SuperSlicer or Simplify3D® and Ultimaker Cura, although many have different names.
 Ultimaker Cura also tends to break down settings into more granular options with more levels of control but does not filter for relative usefulness of these options or how best to combine them.